Pinta365/wow-version-bumper/README.md

 A Deno-based automation tool for managing version numbers across multiple WoW addon `.toc` files.
 This tool helps maintain version consistency across all your addons and integrates with Git for automated releases.

+> **⚠️ Warning**: This tool has been developed and tested on Windows.
+While it should work on other operating systems, some features (particularly Git integration) may behave differently on Linux or macOS.
+Please report any issues you encounter on non-Windows systems.

 ## Prerequisites

 - [Deno](https://deno.land/) runtime installed